openshift-labs/cloud-native-guides/fault-tolerance.md

 [Docker Hub](https://hub.docker.com) by default) to find and pull this image.
 After `--`, you can override the container entry point to whatever command you want to run in that container.

-As you the `ab` container generates the load, you will notice that it will create a spike in the Web UI cpu usage and trigger the autoscaler to scale the Web UI container to 5 pods (as configured on the deployment config) to cope with the load.
+As you the load is generated, you will notice that it will create a spike in the Web UI cpu usage and trigger the autoscaler to scale the Web UI container to 5 pods (as configured on the deployment config) to cope with the load.